dbojdo/notification/README.md

 notification
 ============

-Purpose of this project is to separete Domain Model of notification-bundle and provide more DI architecture.
+Purpose of this project is to separate Domain Model of notification-bundle and provide more DI architecture.